utahiosmac/site/join.md

 ---
-menu-title: Join
+menu-title: Slack
 ---

 # Join the Slack Group

-The Utah iOS and Mac Developers Slack group is intended only for Cocoa developers residing in Utah.
-If you do not reside in Utah and are not an iOS/Mac developer, we encourage you to find a more appropriate group for your locale and interests.
-In general, this Slack group is not a place to recruit developers to come work for you.
+The Slack group is intended only for Cocoa developers residing in Utah.

 If you meet these criteria, please send an email to `admin` at `utahdevelopers` dot `org` and provide the following information: